Jianf-Wang/GRCNN/README.md

 If you want to use the weight sharing setting, you can set "--weight-sharing" to "True".

-To train on the cifar-100, you can add "--dataset cifar100" to above commands.
+To train on the cifar-100, you can add "--dataset cifar100" to the command.

 Training on ImageNet
 -----------------